 (1) Mamadou Goïta (@ZGoita) tackles the question and says the anti-capitalist approach is how to stop the false solutions but also bring back the alternatives and create conditions for it to happen. #ClimateAgrarianJustice

-(2) We need to change the paradigm from shifting away from accumulation to how wealth is redistributed, eg. carbon & fossil fuel, climate variabilities. - Mamadou Goïta (@ZGoita) Image
+(2) We need to change the paradigm from shifting away from accumulation to how wealth is redistributed, eg. carbon & fossil fuel, climate variabilities. - Mamadou Goïta (@ZGoita)

 (1) @KasiaPaprocki says development agencies have called shrimp aquaculture a solution to climate change, an old capitalist trope, that agriculture is not viable for farmers to move to cities, which are at the heart of critical agrarian studies.
-Image

 (2) Movements and farmers are challenging this shrimp aquaculture by going back to flood-plain agriculture.
-This is an anti-capitalist political move. - @KasiaPaprocki #ClimateAgrarianJustice
+This is an anti-capitalist political move. - @KasiaPaprocki#ClimateAgrarianJustice

-@KatieSandwan says the anti-capitalist approach differs from green capitalism and sustainability models aimed at sustaining capitalism and capitalist accumulation. #ClimateAgrarianJustice @TNInstitute @Peasant_Journal
+@KatieSandwan says the anti-capitalist approach differs from green capitalism and sustainability models aimed at sustaining capitalism and capitalist accumulation. #ClimateAgrarianJustice@TNInstitute@Peasant_Journal

 Work needs to be put into organizing by existing social movements.
 In a number of contexts, a lot have been organized by the far right.
-Social movements are aware of this. - @KatieSandwan #ClimateAgrarianJustice @TNInstitute @Peasant_Journal
+Social movements are aware of this. - @KatieSandwan #ClimateAgrarianJustice@TNInstitute@Peasant_Journal

 With the climate and agrarian movements I work with, there’s hunger to build intersectional cross-cultural alliances but it’s a long & painful process.
 This is a good forum to ask, what is to be done but also explore the question of what role can activist-scholars play.

-@KatieSandwell says it’s useful to talk about 2 different scales and kinds of alternatives.
+Ricardo says not all alternatives are inherently progressive.
+What are the emancipatory alternatives? @KatieSandwell says it’s useful to talk about 2 different scales and kinds of alternatives.
 1) prefigurative alternatives.
 2) Emergence of more convergence processes.

 @KasiaPaprocki: We shouldn't expect that these alternatives will speak the language of Climate Change.
 We need to challenge dominant conceptions of climate justice that leave alternative visions of anti-capitalist and anti-racist visions.